Xtra-Computing/FedTree/docs/source/Experiments.rst

 Effectiveness
 ^^^^^^^^^^^^^
 We first compare the accuracy of federated training and centralized training using `XGBoost <https://github.com/dmlc/xgboost>`_ and `ThunderGBM <https://github.com/Xtra-Computing/thundergbm>`_.
 The results are shown below.
 We report AUC for adult and RMSE for abalone.
-We can observe that the performance of FedTree is very close to ThunderGBM.
+We can observe that the performance of FedTree is same as ThunderGBM.
 Also, SA and HE do not affect the model performance.

 +----------+---------+------------+--------------+-----------------+---------------+------------------+------------------+--------------------+
 | datasets | XGBoost | ThunderGBM | FedTree-Hori | FedTree-Hori+SA | FedTree-Verti | FedTree-Verti+HE | Homo-SecureBoost | Hetero-SecureBoost |